 - Don’t want to accidentally ban certain hunting/sporting rifles

-The issue with assault rifles isn’t so much ownership; it’s a matter of who’s owning them.
+The issue with assault rifles isn’t so much their existence; it’s a matter of who’s owning them.
 There are certainly a large number of responsible gun owners out there who are not committing mass murders.
 At the same time, there are many disturbed individuals, probably many of whom are already under investigation, or have been in and out of mental institutions, indoctrinated by conspiring militia groups, or have other issues that most of society wouldn’t think should have access to an assault weapon.
 A handgun to protect themselves?
 A shotgun?
 A bolt action?
 Perhaps (depending on a case-by-case) – but an assault rifle?
-That’s in a different class of its own…. yet we don’t treat it like it is.
+That’s in a different class of its own… capable of killing a much larger group of people in a shorter period of time.
+Yet we still don’t treat them any legally different than a 12-gauge shotgun, or even a plinker gun.

-And that’s the problem: Firearms like the AR-15 really aren’t in a class of their own, from a legal perspective, like machine guns are.
+And that’s the problem: Firearms like the AR-15 really aren’t in any legal class of their own, like machine guns are.
 The same person who can buy a shotgun for home protection can also buy an AR-15 – a combat rifle (with the exception of the full auto) – capable of killing a lot of people much faster than a shotgun.

 All NFA items must be registered with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Private owners wishing to purchase an NFA item must obtain approval from the ATF, obtain a signature from the Chief Law Enforcement Officer (CLEO) who is the county sheriff or city or town chief of police (not necessarily permission), pass an extensive background check to include submitting a photograph and fingerprints, fully register the firearm, receive ATF written permission before moving the firearm across state lines, and pay a tax.
 The request to transfer ownership of an NFA item is made on an ATF Form 4.
 Many times law enforcement officers will not sign the NFA documents.
 There have been several unfavorable lawsuits where plaintiffs have been denied NFA approval for a transfer.
 These lawsuit include: Lomont v.
 O’Neill, Westfall v.
 Miller, and Steele v.
 National Branch.
 In response, fourteen states have enacted laws which require the CLEO to execute the NFA documents, including Utah, Kansas, Arizona, Alaska, North Dakota, Oklahoma, Louisiana, Arkansas, Kentucky, Tennessee, Ohio, West Virginia, North Carolina and Maine.

-In other words, there is already a system in place to perform stringent checks of individuals looking to own firearms that were at one point considered too dangerous to arbitrarily just sell to anyone at a gun shop.
+In other words, there is already a system in place to perform strict checks of individuals looking to own highly lethal firearms that were at one point considered too dangerous to arbitrarily just sell to anyone at a gun shop.
 The NFA also applies to silencers, sawed off shotguns, and other types of firearms.
 There’s also no way to simply lie your way through this check.
-It doesn’t hinge upon the applicant declaring their background; it is a true background check.
+It doesn’t hinge upon the applicant declaring their background; it is a true background check, and requires a local chief law enforcement officer’s signoff.

 The alleged bump-fire components used in Las Vegas were, at one point, controlled by the BATFE under a 2006 decision labeling one such device (the Akins Accelerator) as a machine gun.
 Why the BATFE didn’t continue to aggressively pursue these newer devices as such is a mystery.
 When the Akins Accelerator was ruled a machine gun, BATFE went after the customer list and owners were forced to surrender the springs that made them work.
 Because it’s such a modular platform, however, any new devices to assist with fully automatic fire can easily be developed and attached to an otherwise semiautomatic rifle; 3D printing makes it even easier to create such a bump-fire device.
 The problem at the core of controlling full automatic fire, then, is to control semi-automatic fire.

-The NFA provides the groundwork for what could serve as a central point of regulation of semi-automatic firearms, and once in place for semi-autos, could be built upon to impose better background checks or other much needed inspections.
+The NFA provides the groundwork for what could serve as a central point of regulation of semi-automatic firearms (and possibly even detachable magazines that hold more than a certain number of rounds), and once in place for semi-autos, could be built upon to impose better background checks or other much needed inspections.

 Banning vs. Reclassification